 The World Health Organization has described climate change as the defining issue for public health in the 21st century.
-It is an urgent challenge, with implications at the global, national and community levels.
+It is an urgent challenge, with implications at the global, national and community level.
+It is an issue of importance for all people, but the significance of children and young people's views, ideas and concerns should be noted here, as action relates directly to their shared futures.
 Climate change affects health in many ways: directly by the increased intensity and frequency of extreme weather events such as prolonged heatwaves, floods and bushfires; and indirectly through worsening air quality, changes in the spread of infectious diseases, risks to food safety and drinking water quality, and effects on mental health.
+Hepburn Shire communities suffered a significant storm event in June 2021 and its impacts will need to be considered throughout the life of this Plan.